 Directions: North on North 7th, immediately after the overpass take a quick right to the parking area

-Description: This is another great in-town trail that is part of the Main Street to Mountains trail system.
-Park at the base of Peets Hill and either head up the trails on the hill, or cross Church Street along the Gallagator Trail towards the climbing rock and Langohr gardens.
+Description: These are also great in-town trails that are part of the Main Street to Mountains trail system.
+Park at the base of Peets Hill and either head up the trails on the hill, or cross Church Street for the Gallagator Trail and stroll towards the climbing rock and Langohr gardens.
 These are popular running and biking trails so you certainly won’t be alone on them.
 A nice walk can be going along the Gallagator, past the climbing rock, through the gardens, and then up to Willson Avenue making your way back through the historic neighborhoods of Bozeman.

 Directions: South on Church from Main Street, the parking lot is on the left immediately after Bogert Park